Relationship Ups and Downs | A Survivor's Guide

 This learning process is what we are discussing throughout this article: relationship ups and downs, and finally, when a ‘down’ isn’t really one but instead is a worrying red flag hinting at toxicity within your relationship.

-And although we may be thinking, “my partner and I’s relationship is different from everyone else!” it’s rare, as most relationships will go through the same five stages.
+And although we may be thinking, “mine and my partner’s relationship is different from everyone else!” it’s rare, as most relationships will go through the same five stages.

 First, you have the romance stage: we all know that once quite well!
 All is well; you are completely infatuated and can’t seem to keep your hands off your partner.
 They are quite literally the best person you have ever met.